 Members of the Northwest Biosolids Management Association (NBMA) support the beneficial use of biosolids and have joined forces to meet the challenge of finding safe, economical ways to manage biosolids.
 The organization's purpose is to share knowledge about biosolids management between member agencies and companies; local, state and federal regulators; and the general public.

 New in the online library

-- Effect of sewage sludge application on concentration of higher brominated diphenyl ethers in soils and earthworms
+- Effect of sewage-sludge application on concentrations of higher-brominated diphenyl ethers in soils and earthworms